ceilfors/ceilfors.github.io/_drafts/leaddev-2018.md

 > _- @pia_nillson_

 This is why I find @pia_nillson's talk to be very interesting.
-She suggests that optimisation of work correlates to higher team friction, which makes a lot of sense!
-Pairing forces you to communicate to your pair for the entire day.
+She suggests that optimisation of work correlates with higher team friction, which makes a lot of sense!
+Pairing forces you to communicate with your pair for the entire day.
 Limiting WIP will force multiple pairs to collaborate on a shared end-to-end story.
 She recommends a couple of antidotes, each of which worth Googling for: